Dhanush561/Final_project_IS/README.md

 To perform these operations, send HTTP requests to the corresponding endpoints with the appropriate method (GET, POST, PUT, DELETE) and data payload (for POST and PUT requests).

 6. Stop the Server :
-   When you're done using the API, you can stop the server by pressing `Ctrl+C` in the terminal where the server is running.
+   When you're done using the API, you can stop the server by pressing 'Ctrl+C' in the terminal where the server is running.